 If you have a purebred dog, or one that has the characteristics of a purebred, ask a breeder for grooming advice, especially in regard to the proper kind of grooming equipment.
 The slicker brush that works fine on a poodle won’t make much headway in the thick mane of a full-coated collie at the height of a seasonal shed.
 For a short-haired dog, a curry comb or hound glove will do the job well, catching the short fur before it lands elsewhere.

 No matter what the breed, shedding — and heavy seasonal shedding — is normal, but some heavy shedding can be a sign of health problems.
 Skin allergies, hormonal abnormalities and skin parasites may trigger shedding, and poor nutrition can also be a cause of coat problems.

 Become familiar with your pet’s normal pattern of shedding and ask your veterinarian for advice if the coat’s condition seems to dull or if you notice excessive overall hair loss or areas of complete hair loss.

-Other fall pet-care tips• Cold-weather cautions.
+• Cold-weather cautions.
 Assess your pet’s condition, age, level of exercise and weight, and make adjustments for the cold.
 In general, pets that live mostly indoors need less food (to offset a decrease in activity), and pets that spend more time outdoors need more (keeping warm requires energy and food is the fuel).
 Don’t forget shelter, and make sure your pet always has access to water that isn’t frozen.
 Outside or in, heated beds are a good idea, too, and there are many models to choose from at pet-supply outlets.

 • Special care for older animals.
 Cold weather is especially tough on older pets.
 For elderly animals, it’s not ridiculous to help out by putting a sweater on them when they go outside.
 Pet-supply outlets have a wide selection, or fashion your own from thrift-store children’s wear.